sncosmo/sncosmo/docs/magsystems.rst

 registry or an actual `~sncosmo.MagSystem` instance.
 You can access these objects directly or create your own.

-`~sncosmo.MagSystem`s represent the spectral flux density corresponding to magnitude zero in the given system and can be used to convert physical fluxes (in photons/s/cm^2) to magnitudes.
+`~sncosmo.MagSystem` objects represent the spectral flux density corresponding to magnitude zero in the given system and can be used to convert physical fluxes (in photons/s/cm^2) to magnitudes.
 Here's an example::